 Choose Apple menu > System Preferences, then click Dock.

-Click the “Prefer tabs when opening documents” pop-up menu, then select Always.
+Click the “Prefer tabs when opening documents” pop-up menu, then choose Always.

 Do any of the following:

 View a different document: Click the tab with the document’s title.